 From the moment of conception, your baby starts utilizing the vitamins and minerals in your body to grow, depleting your own body of those vitamins and minerals.
 As your body is depleted of those essential vitamins and minerals, it starts taxing your organs, muscles, bones, etc..
 Women who are pregnant are almost always lowest on Folic Acid and Iron.
-When your body no longer has sufficient folic acid, it will not only start affecting you, but your baby as well.
-Folic acid is needed for the fetuses spinal cord and brain to develop.
+When your body no longer has sufficient folic acid, it will not only start affecting you but your baby as well.
+Folic acid is important for the development of the spinal cord and brain of the unborn fetus.
 These are some of the side effects that can come from…

 Folic Acid Deficiency:

 - Cleft Lip